MuhammadDanyal-QuantumObsessed/Bill-Splitter-Python-basics./README.md

 Bill per person: 62.13
 Each person pays: 62.13

-💰 Final Result

-With the values used in this example:

-**Each person pays: **"$62.13"

 ---

-🚀 How to Run
+How to Run

 Prerequisites

-Make sure Python 3.x is installed on your system.
+Make sure you have Python 3 installed.

-1. Clone the Repository
+Clone the Repository

 git clone <your-repository-url>
 cd <repository-name>

-2. Run the Program
+Run the Program

 python bill_splitter.py

-You can also open and run the code directly in Google Colab or Jupyter Notebook.
+You can also open the project directly in Google Colab or Jupyter Notebook.

 ---

-📁 Project Structure
+Project Structure

 bill-splitter/
 │
-├── bill_splitter.ipynb
+├── bill_splitter.py
 └── README.md

 ---

-🔭 Planned Improvements
+Planned Improvements

 The current version uses fixed values to keep the focus on core Python syntax.

+Future improvements include:

+- [ ] Accept live user input using "input()" for meal costs and group size
+- [ ] Wrap the calculation logic in reusable functions
+- [ ] Allow users to set a custom tip percentage
+- [ ] Handle edge cases such as zero people and negative amounts
+- [ ] Add a simple command-line interface (CLI)
+- [ ] Explore a graphical user interface (GUI)

+---

 Learning Journey

-This is one of my first hands-on Python projects.
+This is one of my first hands-on projects while learning Python.

-I'm building a portfolio of small, practical projects while developing my programming fundamentals and working toward pursuing a Master's degree in a technical field abroad.
+I'm building a portfolio of small, practical tools while developing my programming fundamentals and working toward pursuing a Master's degree in a technical field abroad.

-The goal is to gradually move from simple Python exercises to more complex and useful projects.
+The goal is to gradually progress from simple Python exercises to more complex and useful projects.

 «Small projects → Strong fundamentals → More complex projects»

-More projects and more complexity coming soon! 🚀
+More projects and more complexity coming soon.

 ---

+License

+This project is currently intended as a learning project.

+If an open-source license is added to the repository in the future, this section will be updated accordingly.